Glossary

 Income Statement

 Also Statement of Earnings or Statement of Operations - Listing of sources and monetary amounts of a company's revenues and expenses, gains and losses for a particular period, e.g. quarter or year.
-A company's profitability is calculated from revenues and gains less expenses and losses.
+A company's profitability is calculated from revenues and gains expenses and losses.

 Incoterms